 The Ottoman Empire in the 16th century was very much an expansionist enterprise, so there’s no mystery why Sultan Suleyman I (d.
 1566) wanted to conquer Hungary: it was there, on his frontier, waiting to be conquered.
 He’d already taken some Hungarian-controlled territory, in particular the city of Belgrade (now in modern Serbia) in 1521.
 But Suleyman (AKA Suleyman the Magnificent, if you’re wondering about his later reputation) also wanted to get after the Habsburgs, both to counter their competing expansionism (which he rightly saw as a threat) and because Suleyman was engaged in serious diplomacy with King Francis I of France (it should have been a medieval European law, maybe a Church law, that no king of France could ever be named “Francis,” but I digress), which would eventually lead to a formal alliance in 1536.
-The French were entirely opposed to the Habsburgs (the fact that they entered into an alliance with the Muslim Ottomans shows how deep their enmity ran), and Francis agitated for Suleyman to attack them.
+The French were entirely opposed to the Habsburgs (the fact that they entered into an alliance with the Muslim Ottomans shows how deep that enmity ran), and Francis agitated for Suleyman to attack them.
 Which Suleyman was happy to do, because, again, he was running an expansionist empire.

 Louis then made the almost inexplicable decision to march out to meet the Ottomans near Mohács, on a wide-open swampy plain.
-I don’t know if he figured the swampy terrain would reduce the mobility of the Ottoman cavalry, but even if he was right it wouldn’t have mattered, because the core of the Ottoman army was its firearm-wielding Janissary infantry, not its cavalry.
-Choosing to meet a much larger army (and much better equipped; the Ottomans were using firearms while the Hungarians were relying on medieval heavy cavalry–which is kind of amazing considering that, less than a century earlier, the Hungarian army may have actually been more technologically advanced than the Ottomans) in an open field was…well, it was an interesting choice.
-Louis’ final mistake came when the Ottoman army began to arrive at Mohács, when there may have been a window (thanks to the terrain) in which Louis could have marshaled his whole army and attacked a portion of the Ottoman force while they were tired from their march and before they had a chance to bring their full army to bear.
-The Hungarians elected to wait, for some reason.
-Probably some kind of chivalric honor bullshit.
+Well, I should say here that he didn’t really make it so much as his nobles did and he went along with it.
+I don’t know if the lords figured the swampy terrain would reduce the mobility of the Ottoman cavalry, but even if that was right it wouldn’t have mattered, because the core of the Ottoman army was its firearm-wielding Janissary infantry, not its cavalry.
+The Ottoman army was larger and much better equpped–they were using firearms while the Hungarians were relying on medieval heavy cavalry, which is kind of amazing considering that, less than a century earlier, the Hungarian army may have actually been more technologically advanced than the Ottomans.
+Louis’ decision to meet this superior-in-every-way force in the open field was…well, it was an interesting choice.
+And to be fair, it’s not clear how much say he really had in the decision, what with the nobles still being the real power in Hungary.

-The whole thing was so easy that Suleyman halted his army at Mohács because he figured there had to be a bigger Hungarian force out there, heading his way.
-Eventually the Ottomans marched to Buda and sacked the place.
+The whole thing was so easy that Suleyman briefly halted his army at Mohács because he figured there had to be a bigger Hungarian force out there, heading his way.
+Once it became apparent that there was no larger army coming for them, the Ottomans marched to Buda and sacked the place.
 Most of Hungary was now theirs, though it turned out to be kind of a mixed blessing.
-Control of Hungary meant steady Hungarian resistance to Ottoman rule and a constant stream of Habsburg attacks on Ottoman Hungary throughout the 16th century, which weren’t successful but sucked up imperial attention, money, and manpower.
+Control of Hungary meant steady Hungarian resistance to Ottoman rule and a constant stream of Habsburg attacks on Ottoman territory throughout the 16th century.
+These weren’t successful, but they sucked up imperial attention, money, and manpower.